blink User Guide

-My Fidelity provides the user information regarding their account with Fidelity Payment.
+My Blink provides the user information regarding their account with Blink Payment.
 The information will show associated Merchant IDs, physical card terminals, payment gateways and support case history.
-This part of the portal will also allow the user to create a support ticket that gets sent to the client support team at Fidelity Payment.
+This part of the portal will also allow the user to create a support ticket that gets sent to the client support team at Blink Payment.

 3.7 User Information

 User information displays the users full name, when clicked, this allow the user to log out if required.

 Setting allows the user to see their information regarding the portal i.e. the lead account holders details, the ability to view and add users to the portal and your plan that shows the amount and access rights to parts of blink.